asl11/Hackathon2020/README.md

 Our backend is built in Flask at api/api.py.
 It calls functions in optimize.py/run_optimization.py that handles the model optimization.
 Our frontend is built in React, the main file being fronten/src/app.js.
 To use our site, run api.py and app.js through two terminal windows, visit localhost:3000, and optimize your meetings!
+You'll need to install node.js / its packages, as well as some python packages.

 ## Data Inputs: